How to Decide Whether or Not to Bring Your Pet When Traveling by RV

 Just as they do at home, your pet will pick up on your mood and behaviors when you’re traveling.
-If you’re stressed, they’ll be stressed, and if you’re relaxed they’ll feel more calm and more readily adapt to new and changing environments.
+If you’re stressed, they’ll be stressed, and if you’re relaxed they’ll feel calmer and more readily adapt to new and changing environments.

 If you’re tuned into your pet’s behavior it will be very easy to tell whether or not she is enjoying your RV adventure.
-Be aware of body language, such as a dog with his tail between his legs, or a cat whose body seems more tense or whose ears twitch at every sound she hears.
+Be aware of body languages, such as a dog with his tail between his legs, or a cat whose body seems tenser or whose ears twitch at every sound she hears.
 These are all signs that your pet is stressed out.